oxylabs/Pagination-With-Python/README.md

 - Each request gets 12 results
 - The value of remaining decreases by 12 with every click of Load More
-- If we set the value page to 1 in the api url, it get's the first page of the results - `https://smarthistory.org/wp-json/smthstapi/v1/objects?tag=938&page=1`
+- If we set the value page to 1 in the API url, it get's the first page of the results - `https://smarthistory.org/wp-json/smthstapi/v1/objects?tag=938&page=1`

 ![](images/load_more_button.png)